Christopher Morel Player Props: Cubs vs. Nationals

-The Chicago Cubs, including Christopher Morel (.289 slugging percentage in past 10 games, including no home run), battle starting pitcher Patrick Corbin and the Washington Nationals at Wrigley Field, Tuesday at 8:05 PM ET.
+Christopher Morel -- with a slugging percentage of .289 in his past 10 games (including no home runs) -- will be in action for the Chicago Cubs against the Washington Nationals, with Trevor Williams on the hill, on July 19 at 8:05 PM ET.

-In his last game, he went 1-for-4 with an RBI against the Nationals.
+In his most recent game he had a one-hit performance (1-for-4) against the Nationals.

 Christopher Morel Game Info & Props vs. the Nationals